 Gluten-free pie crusts can typically be found near the other pie crusts in the freezer section.
 If your store does not offer a gluten-free option, you can make your own using this recipe, or your favorite gluten-free pie crust recipe!

-I have found that a lot of storebought pie crust is accidentally vegan because it’s made with oils.
-If you cannot find a pie crust without dairy at your grocery store, you can make one using the recipe I linked above with a 1:1 swap for your favorite vegan butter or your favorite vegan pie crust recipe.
+I have discovered that a lot of store-bought pie crusts are accidentally vegan because they are often made with oil.
+However, if you cannot find a pie crust without dairy at your grocery store, you can make one using the recipe I linked above with a 1:1 swap for your favorite vegan butter or your favorite vegan pie crust recipe.
+Promise!

 When to cut into your pecan pie:

 Allow your pie to cool completely before slicing to avoid a runny mess.
-I know, this is truly the most difficult part about baking this pie, especially with the aroma that will fill your kitchen!
+This is truly the most difficult part about baking pie but this one especially.
+The aroma that fills your kitchen will be hard to resist!

-When you cut into the pie while it is still warm, the custard filling will start to ooze in the center because it has not fully set, causing it to be runny.
-Delicious yes, but slightly messy and not exactly what we are going for.
-This pie would be great to make either the morning of or a day before you want to enjoy it to allow ample time for it to cool completely.
+If you cut into the pie while it is still warm, it will fall apart.
+That’s because the custard filling will ooze in the center because it has not fully set.
+Yes, it’s still delicious, but it is more like a mess of pie than a slice of pie.
+This pie would be great to make either the morning of or a day before you want to enjoy it.
+Working a head a little bit allows enough time for it to cool completely.

-Our chocolate pecan pie will keep at room temperature for up to two days uncut.
-Once you cut the pie, wrap tightly with plastic wrap, or store the slices in airtight containers and place them in the fridge for up to 5 days.
+Our chocolate pecan pie will keep at room temperature for up to two days, uncut.
+Once you cut the pie, wrap it tightly with plastic wrap and refrigerate.
+Or you can slice it and store the slices in airtight containers and then refrigerate it.
+Either way, it will be good for up to 5 days.

-Serve the chocolate pecan pie at room temperature or warm up individual slices in the microwave for 30 seconds.
+Serve the chocolate pecan pie at room temperature, which is perfectly accessible.
+Or warm up individual slices in the microwave for 30 seconds.
 This pie is incredibly delicious on its own but will pair perfectly with your favorite vanilla ice cream or whipped cream!
-Enjoy!
+(Feel free to spike that whipped cream with a dash of bourbon!)

 And don’t forget to try our other delicious holiday recipes!